davidawad/davidawad.github.io/publications.md

 # Media
 ---

-Here are some links to press coverage and other content put out there.
+Here are some links to press coverage and other public facing content I've been a part of.

+## NPR
+I was on NPR to talk about [Net Neutrality and the recent FCC astroturfing.](http://www.wbur.org/endlessthread/2018/06/15/still-breaking-reddit-net-neutrality).

+<iframe width="100%" height="124" scrolling="no" frameborder="no" src="https://player.wbur.org/endlessthread/2018/06/15/still-breaking-reddit-net-neutrality"></iframe>

 ## Rutgers 30 under 30